Pablo Magallanes: Biography

 In 2001 he participated in the telenovela El Juego de la Vida, and a year later starred as 'Hugo Salcedo' in the teen drama Clase 406.

 In 2003 he had a special participation in Velo de Novia, and in 2004 participated in Mujer de Madera.

-He participated in the telenovela En Nombre Del Amor playing the role of 'Aaron Eugene Cortázar' in 2008, and a year later had some appearances on the hit telenovela Hasta Que El Dinero Nos Separe alongside Pedro Fernández and Itatí Cantoral.
+He participated in the telenovela En Nombre Del Amor playing the role of 'Aaron Eugene Cortázar' in 2008, and a year later made some appearances in the hit telenovela Hasta Que El Dinero Nos Separe alongside Pedro Fernández and Itatí Cantoral.

 In 2011 Emilio Larrosa invited him to join the cast of "Dos Hogares" in the role of Óscar Lagos.